UPDATED: Three shot during youth football games at Benton Middle School

 "Our office is in contact with authorities and monitoring the situation closely," she wrote.
 "For those who reside near Benton Middle School, please stay in your homes until we have further updates."

-Prince William County Schools said on Twitter they are aware and monitoring the events at a "community use event" at the school.
+Prince William County Schools said on Twitter they were aware and monitoring the events at a "community use event" at the school.

+Sunday's triple shooting comes after another very public shooting at the Woodbridge Kiwanis Club carnival at Gar-Field High School on April 15.
+A 14-year-old girl suffered non-life threatening injuries during the incident, which caused mass chaos outside the school on Smoketown Road.
+Police have not announced any arrests in the case.

 This is a breaking news alert.
 Check back for updates.